Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 - Identifying hotspots (areas of highest contamination)

-- Post-decontamination verification
+- Post-decontamination verification testing

 - Targeted assessment of specific surfaces or fixtures